devuan/arm-sdk/README.md

 ; source sdk
 ```

-Now is the time you choose the device you want to build the image for.
+Now is the time you choose the device and OS you want to build the image for.
 Currently
+you can choose these distros:
+* `devuan`
-you can choose one of the following:
+and one of the following devices:
 * `raspi2`
 * `bananapi`
 * `cubieboard2`
+* `chromeacer`
 ```
-; init-arm raspi2
+; init devuan raspi2
 ```

 Once initialized, you will get further instructions.